NO FEE UNLESS WE WIN

 This level of communication is crucial, especially in complex cases involving factors like driver fatigue, which can significantly impact crash rates and legal outcomes.
 Did you know that research indicates driver fatigue is a significant factor in truck crashes?
 Drivers who have been on the road for extended periods face increased risks.
 Understanding these nuances can empower you in your pursuit of justice.

 If you’re feeling overwhelmed, remember that you don’t have to navigate this journey alone.
-Reach out for a consultation today, and let us help you take the next step toward securing the support you deserve.
+Reach out for a consultation, and let us help you take the next step toward securing the compensation you deserve.

 Common Scenarios of Negligence in Car Accidents: Are You Affected?

-Car accidents can be incredibly distressing, and it’s important to recognize the typical situations that lead to negligence.
-Distracted driving—like texting while behind the wheel—driving under the influence of alcohol or drugs, and speeding are common culprits.
+can be incredibly distressing, and it’s important to recognize the typical situations that lead to negligence.
+Behaviors like texting while behind the wheel and speeding are common culprits.
 In fact, in 2023, distraction played a role in about 20% of fatal crashes in the U.S. This statistic underscores just how dangerous these behaviors can be.
 Moreover, there were 12,429 fatalities linked to alcohol-impaired driving that same year, marking a 7.6% decrease from previous years.

-If you’ve found yourself involved in an incident that includes any of these factors, you may be asking, can you sue for negligence in a car accident?
-It’s crucial to consider seeking legal counsel from The Law Offices of John David Hart.
-Documenting the accident scene and gathering evidence can significantly strengthen your claim, providing you with the support you need during this challenging time.
+If you’ve found yourself involved in an incident that includes any of these factors, you may be asking, what should I do next?
+It’s crucial to consider seeking legal advice.
+Documenting the accident scene and gathering evidence is essential, providing you with the support you need during this challenging time.

 In Nevada, if a plaintiff is found to be 20% negligent, they can still recover 80% of their damages.
-This aspect of the modified comparative negligence system is vital to understand as you navigate your situation.
-Consulting with a knowledgeable lawyer at The Law Offices of John David Hart can clarify your legal options, especially regarding the question of can you sue for negligence in a car accident, and help you through the complexities of your case.
+This aspect of the law is vital to understand as you navigate your situation.
+An attorney at The Law Offices of John David Hart can clarify your legal options, especially regarding the question of liability, and help you through the complexities of your case.

 If you need assistance, please don’t hesitate to reach out to us at 817.870.2102 or 800.247.1623 (Toll Free).
 We’re here to help you.